 Heidi

 “Vom noble Wesen” – with this translation the old high German maiden name Heidi scores.
-People who adopt a bitch will find a true classic in this name.
+People who adopt a female will find a true classic in this name.
 The name fits all female four-legged friends – from the Airedale Terrier to the Miniature Pinscher.

 Hugo